xelemir/RoutePlanner/README.md

 <h1 align="center">FMI Maps</h1>

 <p align="center">
     FMI Maps is a Java-based web application that allows you to plan your route in Germany.
-It is based on Open Street Map data, but in a proprietary format, provided by the <a href="https://fmi.uni-stuttgart.de/alg/research/stuff/">Institute for Formal Methods in c
-    Computer Science</a> at the University of Stuttgart.
+It is based on Open Street Map data, but in a proprietary format, provided by the <a href="https://fmi.uni-stuttgart.de/alg/research/stuff/">Institute for Formal Methods in Computer Science</a> at the University of Stuttgart.
     You can check it out the UI at <a href="https://www.gruettecloud.com/maps">www.gruettecloud.com/maps</a>.
 However the backend is not running, as the server is not powerful enough to handle the large dataset required for the street network.
 So you can only see the UI, but not use it.
 </p>